Is there any help when I apply from the UK (Leave to Remain)?

 - We can write supporting letters explaining any anomalies in your application

-- We will track the progress of your application and keep you informed of any updates
+- We can track the progress of your application and keep you informed of any updates

 - We have special access to a Home Office member of staff who can help with any questions about your application

-- We offer secure receipt of your passport, new visa and supporting documents so that you won't need to worry about signing for the delivery
+- We offer secure receipt of your new visa (BRP card) so that you won't need to worry about signing for the delivery

 We advise you to complete as much of the Tier 4 online application form before coming to the appointment we have arranged for you.